Finnian-Walsh/chunked-list/README.md

 ### Iteration

 To iterate over a **ChunkedList**, **Iterators** should be used - range-based for-loops are supported.
-Index based for-loops should not be used, since each subscript operation performs a O(n/k) search, iterating through each **Chunk** until the correct value is found.
+Index based for-loops should not be used, since each subscript operation performs a O(n) search, iterating through each **Chunk** until the correct value is found.

 ```cpp